thomasdirven/anti-social-social-traveling/README.md

 Google API key in the commit history has been replaced so don't try stealing it ;)

+This <a href="Thomas_Dirven-Dossier-Web4-TravelApp-Anti-Social-Social-Traveling.pdf"
+        download="Thomas_Dirven-Dossier-Web4-TravelApp-Anti-Social-Social-Traveling.pdf">pdf</a>
+ is in dutch but can still give you a clear view of what my application can do thanks to the many screenshots.

 # Anti-Social-Social-Traveling - Trip APP - Monolithic Repository

 ## Prerequisites